jameskiper/Crime-and-Politics/README.md

     Install the required packages and dependencies using pip install -r requirements.txt command.

-    The following packages will be required to run the program: ipykernel, requests, beautifulsoup4, pandas, matplotlib

 5. When you are done working in the virtual environment, you can deactivate it by running the following command: deactivate